It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - All There in the Manual: His name is never stated in the movies, we only know he's supposed to be Gothmog due merchandise.

-- Ascended Extra: In the book he gets mentioned exactly once as a random orc lieutenant.
+- Ascended Extra: In the book he gets mentioned exactly once as "the Lieutenant of Minas Morgul" - his species isn't even disclosed.
 The movies make him a far more imposing commander.